jan-molak/data-grid/README.md

 A Clerk would use her Ticker Tape Machine to get an update on the latest prices.
-Once there's an update she'd write down the latest prices on a piece of paper, give it a Runner who'd then go to his broker's office and update their Chalk Board.
+Once there's an update she'd write down the latest prices on a piece of paper, give it to a Runner who'd then go to his broker's office and update their Chalk Board.

 This might be oversimplifying things a lot, and I admit that I wasn't around in the late 19th century, but it makes for a decent metaphor ;)

-You can find more details on chalk boards, runners, etc. on [Wikipedia](http://en.wikipedia.org/wiki/Stock_market_data_systems#Chalk_boards))
+You can find more details on chalk boards, runners, etc. on [Wikipedia](http://en.wikipedia.org/wiki/Stock_market_data_systems#Chalk_boards)).

 ## Architecture

-The application uses an MVC pattern and the above metaphor is reflected in the following piece of code you'll find in the *["preview" controller](src/scripts/controllers/preview.js)*
+The application uses an MVC pattern and the above metaphor is reflected in the following piece of code you'll find in the *["preview" controller](src/scripts/controllers/preview.js)*:

 ```
 stockTickerClerk.getTheLatestUpdate().then(ifTheDataHasChanged(function(newMarketData) {